fdefelici/clove-unit/README.md

 * Tests / Run duration
 * Tests / Run failure pointing to the file/line where the assertions are unsatisfied
 * Selective test execution (opportunity to include/exclude tests from the execution)
-* Command-line api to interact with test binary, useful for creating IDE Plugins and Automations
+* Command-line api to interact with the test binary, useful for creating IDE Plugins and Automations

 # IDE Extension
 For the one, who prefer UI oriented test executor, `CLove-Unit` is supported on the following IDEs: